Writing Center Staff

 Daniel Johnson is a full-time student at Bristol Community College, starting in 2017.
 His current degree is in the Math/Science Transfer program.
 His writing-related courses include ENG 101 and Honors ENG 102.
 This is his first semester as a Writing Center tutor.
 Daniel wishes to continue developing his writing skills outside the classroom and chose to become a tutor.
 He specializes in writing essays.

 Lisa Jolicoeur is a veteran high school English Language Arts with experience teaching graduate literature courses for teachers.
-She holds a B.A. in English from Stonehill College, a M.Ed. from Cambridge College, a M.A. in English from Bridgewater State University, and a CAGS in TESOL from Bridgewater State University.
+She holds a B.A. in English from Stonehill College, an M.Ed. from Cambridge College, an M.A. in English from Bridgewater State University, and a CAGS in TESOL from Bridgewater State University.
 She is a literacy volunteer with adult English Language Learners and enjoys working with all types of writing projects in the BCC Learning Commons!

 Mark-Anthony Lewis is a professional writing tutor here at the Learning Commons.
 He covers writing across the disciplines -- academic and non-academic.
 His areas of expertise include rhetoric, communications and lit crit.
 He holds a Master's in Professional Writing from UMass Dartmouth and is a Bristol graduate.
 In his free time, he enjoys chamber music and ten-pin bowling.